jthomassie/useswr-demo/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-### next, mongodb, swr, bootstrap, mapbox-gl
+### next, mongodb, swr, axios, bootstrap, mapbox-gl

-Setting up an api with a collection of geojson map features in mongodb.
+- Set up a Next.js API that uses SWR and Axios to connect to a Mongodb collection of geojson map features.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+- Filter the geojson features with queries and aggregations to create - layers on a Mapbox map.
+- Use the interactive map and Bootstrap forms to filter, create, update, or delete features in the database.

 ## Getting Started